Esri/insights-scripting-guide/Py/chime/README.md

 The Script allows for an entire states counties to be processed in one go.
 Alternatively, there is a commented out section that can be used to process many states to the county level.
 In the former case, only county name is required for an individual state, in the latter case, both state name and county name fields will be required.

 1. Open Insights
-2. Import the Florida Shape File (attached zip file)
+2. Import the Florida Shapefile (attached zip file)
-3. Open the scripting console, connect to your Kernels
+3. Open the scripting console and connect to your Jupyter Kernel Gateway
-4. Import the CHIME (file contained in the compressed folder attached)
+4. Import the _CHIME.ipynb_ into the scripting console
-5. Using the data in the Florida Shape file DnD the following attributes to the first cell Line #495 before the comment
+5. Using the data in the Florida Shapefile DnD the following attributes to the first cell Line #495 before the comment
     1. Attributes: countyname, unacast_ch, hospitaliz, population, hospital_1
     2. Code before change: florida_df = #... ( DnD in front of the # sign)
     3. Code after change:  florida_df = FloridaCHIME ( 5 Fields)